 Formed in 1935, Phoenix Sports Club originally started out as St. Johns Welling, later changing its name to Lakeside, before renaming to Phoenix following the Second World War as it was seen to rise from the ashes of the previous two clubs amidst the destruction caused by the blitz.

 Both football and cricket have been played at Mayplace Road East, with many members, both past and present, representing the club in both sports.
-However, with the growth of junior football, cricket has now moved away from the club.
+However, with the growth of junior football, cricket has now moved away.

 In the 1986/7 season, the club entered the Spartan League and competed there for six seasons.
 They then returned to the Kent County League - Division One - West, winning the Challenge Cup in 1993-94.